Tax Information & Instructions

 - Complete your tax return, which includes form 8843.

-- Mail a copy of your forms to the IRS (Internal Revenue Service) by the deadline above.
+- Mail a copy of your federal forms to the IRS (Internal Revenue Service) by the deadline above.
 Address your envelope like this:

 Department of the Treasury